qdLMF/LIO-SAM-GPU-ScanToMapOpt/README.md

 Meanwhile, other parts of the line/plane odometry (jacobians & residuals etc) are also implemented with CUDA.

 On my machine (Orin-NX-8GB, walking_dataset.bag), GPU version implemented by this project :
-- average cost of extracting surrounding scans is down to about 2.74ms
+- average cost of extracting surrounding key frames is down to about 2.74ms
 - average cost of incrementally updating local map is down to about 1.16ms
 - average cost of one 5-neighbour KNN search is down to about 1.40ms
 - average cost of all operations in one frame is down to about 21.56ms